jackiedong6/http-1.1/README.md

 HTTP1xReadWriteHandler and HTTP1xReadWriteHandlerFactory: These components handle HTTP 1.x read and write operations.
 The factory class creates instances of the handler.

+Management (ManagementThread.java): Includes the code for the management thread, which allows the user to enter "shutdown" in the terminal to gracefully shutdown the server.

+Timeout (TimeoutThread.java): Keeps track of all the connections for each multiplexing loop and closes a connection when the timeout has been reached for that connection.

 Our server spawns n multiplexing loops determined by our configuration file.
 Our select loop design is symmetric, with each dispatcher thread handling accepting requests, reading requests, and writing requests.
 Each thread utilizes java's non-blocking NIO channels to multiplex ready i/o tasks.

 Our server also utilizes a management thread that listens for operator entered management commands.
 The terminal supports the minimal command: shutdown, which disables the server from accepting any new requests, but will continue to process the existing requests until all requests are finished.